sam-shore/sous-chef/REST-API.md

 sales_revenue | The actual sale amount realized after the discount.
 This will be 0 for voids. | decimal void_revenue | The amount voided. | decimal discount_revenue | The amount of the discount applied. | decimal quantity | The number of discounts applied.
-This may be greater than 1 if you discounted multiple menu items of same type (added using the Quantity option) on the same bill. | int void_quantity | The number of the items voided on the bill.
+This may be greater than 1 if you discounted multiple menu items of same type (added using the Quantity option) on the same bill. | decimal void_quantity | The number of the items voided on the bill.
 If more than one of the same item was voided on a bill, this number will be greater than zero.
-For example, if two Singapore Sling drinks were added to an order, sent, and then voided, Void Quantity would be 2. | int
+For example, if two Singapore Sling drinks were added to an order, sent, and then voided, Void Quantity would be 2. | decimal

 ## <a name="Tips"></a>Tips